For you, the advanced learner, with the world at your fingertips, here’s an idea to shake up your routine: stand-up comedy.

 Raymond Devos is known for his clever wordplay and his absurd sense of humor.
 Half French and half Belgian, he has had a major influence on French humor and French culture as a whole.
-With a background including miming, burlesque shows and clowns, his sketches often follow the same blueprint – he chooses a word, then juggles in every possible way.
-His onstage persona is a bit clownish, and so Devos often dressed like one (blue suit, bowtie, and suspenders).
+With a background including miming, burlesque shows and clowns, his sketches often follow the same blueprint – he chooses a word, then juggles it in every possible way.
+His onstage persona is a bit clownish, and so Devos often dressed like one (blue suit, bow tie, and suspenders).
 His career lasted nearly 50 years and his legacy is unquestionable – he is among the most respected comedians in the Francophone world.
-Raymond’s impeccable French is ideal for those of you who wish to improve on your oral skills and learn new vocabulary.
+Raymond’s impeccable French is ideal for those of you who wish to improve your oral skills and learn new vocabulary.
 “Parler pour ne rien dire” is a two-minute masterpiece that will leave you reeling.

 Bonus: Paul Taylor

 We wouldn’t dare claim that Paul is French (largely because he’s English) but he’s been living in Paris for more than 10 years and his accent is presque parfait.
-Most of his bits are in French and he makes fun of French culture (better than most), so we would strongly recommend you giving him a listen.
+Most of his bits are in French and he makes fun of French culture (better than most), so we would strongly recommend you give him a listen.
 Don’t forget to listen to some cool French tunes, too.

 If this selection wasn’t a bundle of laughs, we profusely apologize.
 But we guarantee a laugh or three by subscribing to Frantastique, our online French course featuring funny stories with up-to-date cultural references.